 However, there is still a long and wide path ahead before reaching full institutional integration.
 Indeed, this will require two conditions to be fulfilled.
 On the one hand, normative integration is needed, meaning that doctoral supervision in all its facets should be integrated into universities’ regulations.
 This should include training policies, a decision whether they are obligatory or not, HR permissions and the recognition of hours invested and incentives, links between the level of doctoral supervision training and experience required or recommended, the stages of a supervisory career, etc. On the other hand, a substantial regular budget for this specific purpose, integrated into the university permanent cost structure, should be guaranteed.
 Both conditions will need to be met to sustainably integrate doctoral supervision training in the strategy of universities.

-This article reflects the views of the named authors only.
+All views expressed in these articles are those of the authors and do not necessarily reflect those of EUA Council for Doctoral Education.
 If you would like to respond to this article by writing your own piece, please see The Doctoral Debate style guidelines and contact the CDE team to pitch your idea.